feministclickback/site/README.md

-This is a boilerplate for a hugo static site, using gulp as a build tool, Sass and PostCSS for CSS processing, and Turretcss as utility library.
+Here is where the code for the feministclickback.org site will live.

+Tech stack:
+- Hugo
+- gulp
+- Sass
+- PostCSS
+- Turretcss
+- Hosted and deployed on Netlify

 ## Prerequisites